Skip navigation

 What to Expect at Home

-Two weeks after radiation treatment starts, you might notice changes in your skin.
+Approximately 1 to 2 weeks after radiation treatment starts, you might notice changes in your skin within the treatment area.
 Most of these symptoms go away after your treatments have stopped.

-- The skin under your chin may get droopy.
+• The skin under your chin may get swollen or droopy.

 You may also notice changes in your mouth.
 You may have:

-Your body hair will fall out 2 to 3 weeks after radiation treatment starts, but only in the area being treated.
-Some of the hair loss may be permanent.
-Sometimes if the hair does grow back, it may be different than before.
+Your body hair in the treatment area may fall out 2 to 3 weeks after radiation treatment starts.
+This can include your beard, or mustache, and sometimes the edges of your eyebrows or hair, depending upon the cancer treatment field.
+Some of your hair loss may be permanent.
+Sometimes if the hair does grow back, it may be different than before in texture or color.

 Taking Care of Your Skin

-- Wash gently with lukewarm water only.
-Don't scrub your skin.
+• Wash gently with lukewarm water only.
+Don't scrub.

-- Don't use lotions, ointments, makeup, perfumed powders, or other perfumed products on this area.
+• Don't use lotions, ointments, perfumed powders, or perfumed products on this area.
 Ask your provider what is OK to use.

 Keep the area that is being treated out of direct sunlight.
 Wear clothing that protects you from the sun, such as a hat with a broad brim and a shirt with long sleeves.
 Use sunscreen.